Tiger ausf. E : Mufflers

 Muffler valve pin

-Normally the flapper is held open by a folding pin pushed through the hinge.
-The pin is on a chain.
+Normally the flapper was locked open by a folding pin pushed through the hinge.
+The pin was on a chain.
 [2]

 Muffler valve closed

-When the Tiger is configured for submersion, the pin is removed, allowing the flapper valve to fall shut, as this model shows.
+When the Tiger was configured for submersion, the pin was removed, allowing the flapper valve to fall shut.
 Exhaust gases would push it open intermittently while underwater.

 Muffler